Does my state accept counseling webinars?

 Webinar Vs Webcast

 I am frequently asked about whether webinar vs webcast is accepted by Georgia’s board.
 So, what’s the difference between a webinar and a webcast?
-In terms of Georgia’s counselor and social work and MFT board, continuing education requirements, no difference.
-I’ll elaborate later.

 When course participants are interacting live with an opportunity to ask questions and discuss among each other in real-time, this is a webinar.
 A webinar is live and face-to-face interaction, but it is still two dimensional.
 In other words, regardless of the extent of interaction it is happening on a screen or monitor.

 If that webinar is then recorded and broadcast, it becomes a webcast.
 It is no longer live.
 You can view it anytime.
 Webcasts are essentially internet broadcasts.
 Webcasts are often live but are usually passively viewed.
 Like a television program.

 Choose a webinar and you will find that an increasing number of counseling and social work boards accept them as live face-to-face contact hours.